Polaris expedition: Inquiry

 On June 5, 1873, a naval board of inquiry began.
-At this time, the crew and Inuit families had been rescued from the ice floe, but the fate of Budington, Bessels, and the remainder of the crew was still unknown.
-The board consisted of Robeson, Admiral Louis M. Goldsborough, Commodore William Reynolds, Army Captain Henry W. Howgate, and Spencer Fullerton Baird of the Academy of Sciences.
+At this time, the crew and Inuit families had been rescued from the ice floe, but the fate of Budington, Bessels and the remainder of the crew was still unknown.
+The board consisted of Robeson, Admiral Louis M. Goldsborough, Commodore William Reynolds, Army Captain Henry W. Howgate and Spencer Fullerton Baird of the Academy of Sciences.

-Tyson was the first to appear for questioning and related the friction between Hall, Budington, and Bessels, and Hall's deathbed accusations of poisoning.
+Tyson was the first to appear for questioning and related the friction between Hall, Budington and Bessels, and Hall's deathbed accusations of poisoning.
 The board also inquired about the whereabouts of Hall's journals and records.
 Tyson responded that while Hall was delirious, he instructed Budington to burn some of the papers, and the rest had disappeared.
 Later, journals of other crew members were discovered at the site of the Polaris wreck, but these had the sections regarding Hall's death cut out.
 Meyer testified to Budington's drinking, saying that the sailing master was "drunk most always while we were going southward".

 Steward John Herron testified that he had not made the coffee that Hall had suspected of being laced with poison; he explained that the cook made the coffee and that he had not kept track of how many people had touched the cup before it was brought to Hall.
 After Budington and the remainder of the crew were rescued and returned to the U.S., the board of inquiry continued.
 Budington attacked Tyson's credibility, disputing his claim that he had obstructed Hall's efforts to sail the ship further north.
 He also disputed reports of his drinking, saying that he "[made] it a practice to drink but very little".

 Bessels was questioned about Hall's cause of death.
 He stated that, "My idea of the cause of the first attack is that he had been exposed to very low temperature during the time that he was on the sledge journey.
 He came back and entered a warm cabin without taking off his heavy fur clothing, and then took a warm cup of coffee.
 And anyone knows what the consequences of that might be."
-Bessels testified that Hall was "taken by hemiplegia", and his left arm and side were paralyzed, and that he had injected Hall with quinine to correct his elevated temperature before he died.
+Bessels also testified that Hall was "taken by hemiplegia" and his left arm and side were paralyzed, and that he had injected Hall with quinine to correct his elevated temperature before he died.

 Faced with conflicting testimony, lack of official records and journals, and no body for an autopsy, no charges were laid in connection with Hall's death.
-In the inquiry's final report, the surgeons general of the Army and Navy wrote: "From the circumstances and symptoms detailed by him, and comparing them with the medical testimony of all the witnesses, we are conclusively of the opinion that Captain Hall died from natural causes—viz., apoplexy—and that the treatment of the case by Dr. Bessels was the best practicable under the circumstances."
+In the inquiry's final report, the surgeons general of the Navy and Army wrote: "From the circumstances and symptoms detailed by him, and comparing them with the medical testimony of all the witnesses, we are conclusively of the opinion that Captain Hall died from natural causes—viz., apoplexy—and that the treatment of the case by Dr. Bessels was the best practicable under the circumstances."